-Before the electronic era, if you made an investment, you were issued a paper certificate or note of some kind, which served as documentation of your investment and outlined the terms of the investment.
-These paper certificates were called securities, and they were proof of your investment.
+You were given a paper certificate or note of some kind if you made an investment before the electronic era.
+It served as proof of your purchase.
+It outlined the terms of the investment.
+These papers were called "securities."
 Paper securities could be bought and sold, just as we buy and sell stocks or bonds or shares of mutual funds today.

-Today, the term security refers to just about any negotiable financial instrument, such as a stock, bond, options contract, or shares of a mutual fund.
-Consider the term “security”, or “securities”, interchangeable with the word “investment”, and the term “securities market” interchangeable with the work “capital markets” or simply “the market”.
-Securities fall into three broad categories:
+The term "security" now refers to just about any negotiable financial instrument, such as a stock, bond, options contract, or share of a mutual fund.
+Securities fall into three broad groups: debt, equity, or derivative.

-When a business borrows to grow, first it will borrow using traditional means; the banks.
-Banks don’t want to take too much risk, so they will only lend so much to any one business.
-The business then must go to the capital markets and issue a debt security which is called a bond.
+A business will first borrow using a traditional means, such as from a bank, when it needs money to grow.
+Banks don’t want to take too much risk, so they will only lend so much.
+A business must go to the capital markets and issue a debt security called a "bond" when the bank option is exhausted.

-With derivative securities, instead of owning something outright, like shares of a stock, you own the right to trade other financial securities at pre-agreed upon terms.
-Options contracts are a form of a derivative security.
-They give you the right to buy or sell shares of an existing security at a specific price, by a specified date in the future.
-You pay for this right, and the price you pay is called the "premium”.
-Think of it like an insurance premium.
+You have the right to trade other securities at pre-agreed upon terms with derivative securities, rather than owning something outright, like shares of a stock.
+Options contracts are a type of derivative security.
+They give you the right to buy or sell shares at a certain price by a certain date.
+You pay for that right.
+The price you pay is called the "premium."

-Here’s an example: Let’s say WIDGET stock is trading at $50 a share.
-You buy an option contract that gives you the right to buy it at $50 a share because you feel sure it is going to $60, but just in case it doesn’t, you don’t want to be out the full cost of $50 a share.
+Suppose Widget stock is trading at $50 per share.
+You buy an option contract that gives you the right to buy it at that price, because you feel sure it is going to $60, but you don’t want to be out the full cost of $50 just in case it doesn't.

 Your option costs $1 per share.
-WIDGET does go to $60, and so you immediately exercise your option and flip the stock, making an instant $9 a share ($10 profit minus the $1 premium cost.)
+Widget does go to $60.
+You exercise your option and flip the stock, making an instant $9 per share: $10 profit minus a $1 premium cost.

 The Securities Market

-The securities market is not all that different than the real estate market.
-Just as the housing market is composed of millions of families who all have a dream of home ownership, the securities market is composed of thousands of business owners who all have a dream of building and growing a successful, thriving business.
+The securities market is much the same as the real estate market.
+Just as the housing market is composed of millions of people who all dream of owning a home, the securities market is made up of thousands of business owners who all have a vision of building and growing a thriving business.

-Every business idea must get capital from somewhere.
-Capital is used to build the infrastructure necessary to grow the business.
+Every business needs capital.
+It's used to build the infrastructure to grow.